-- An ecosystem is a community of living (biotic) organisms and the non-living (abiotic) factors with which they interact. - A wetland is made up of biotic factors such as plants and animals as well as abiotic factors such as soil, water and nutrients. - A wetland plays an important role in storm water filtration.
+- An ecosystem is a community of living (biotic) organisms, and the non-living (abiotic) factors with which they interact. - A wetland is made up of biotic factors such as plants and animals, as well as abiotic factors such as soil, water and nutrients. - A wetland plays an important role in storm water filtration.

-Abiotic Decomposers Producers

-Adaptation Ecosystem Watershed

-Biotic Food chain/web Wetland
+Ecosystem Wetland Watershed Producers Consumers Decomposers Abiotic Biotic Food chain/web Adaptation

-Consumers

-Digitized Artifacts from the Collections of The Henry Ford - PowerPoint slide show Human Impact on Ecosystems (the "PP" numbers below correspond to the slide numbers on the Human Impact PowerPoint)
+Digitized Artifacts from the Collections of The Henry Ford -- PowerPoint Slide Show Human Impact on Ecosystems (the "PP" numbers below correspond to the slide numbers on the Human Impact PowerPoint)

-- Picture of swales and wetland at FRFT PP3 - Aerial view of Ford Motor Company Rouge Plant, January 1948; ID# THF24040 PP4
+- Picture of swales and wetland at FRFT PP3 - Aerial View of Ford Motor Company Rouge Plant, January 1948; ID# THF24040 PP4

-- Computer with access to Internet; digital projector and screen (preferred) or printed handouts of digital images from PowerPoint. - Sign: What role should citizens have in the restoration of an ecosystem? - Student Activity Sheet 1: What Is a Wetland Worth? - Answer Key
+- Computer with access to Internet; digital projector and screen (preferred) or printed handouts of digital images from PowerPoint. - Sign: What role should citizens have in the restoration of an ecosystem? - Student Activity Sheet #1A: "What Are Wetlands Worth?" - Answer Key